 In ancient China, the I Ching grew to have two distinct but interlinked functions, similar to magic and alchemy in the west.
 The first was as a compendium of ancient cosmic principles, the second was its use in divination.
 Due to these uses, it escaped the Royal court to be sold and told in marketplaces and on roadsides, serving the illiterate peasantry, while the educated elite used it to tune-up their virtue.
 The I Ching has influenced countless philosophers, artists and even business people throughout history.

 Prior to the Tokugawa period (1603-1868 AD) in Japan, the I Ching was little known and used mostly for divination, until Buddhist monks spread its philosophical, cultural and political merits among the Samurai.

 Early Chinese civilisation, in common with western alchemy, had various pre-scientific explanations for how nature comes together as a balanced system.
 The I Ching has been cited as an example of such a method where any observation could be interpreted, albeit enigmatically.

-One of the codes used to create the Pyramid is mid twentieth century, created by Richard Wilhelm as a bit of intellectual fun, for his index arrangement.
+One of the codes used to create the Pyramid is from the twentieth century, created by Richard Wilhelm for his translation's index arrangement, as a bit of intellectual fun.